Chia-Network/chialisp-web/docs/basics.md

 ## Math

 There are no support for floating point numbers in CLVM, only integers.
 There is no hard size limit on integers in CLVM.
+There is also support for negative values.

 The math operators are `+`, `-`, `*`, and `/`.